Ultimate Infiniti G37 Mods Guide

 Enter the Infiniti G37.

-Despite looking significantly different on both the interior and exterior, the G37 is exceptionally similar to the 370Z underneath the body.
+Despite looking significantly different on the interior and exterior, the G37 is exceptionally similar to the 370Z underneath the body.

 However, shedding weight is easy enough by replacing or removing unnecessary luxuries for drifting, such as the insanely bulky powered eight-way heated seats for lightweight bucket seat alternatives.